-Row Metrics Description API TIMES API call times - Health Check roundtrip (get_all_databases) Time taken to process a low-cost call made by health checks to this metastore.
+Row Metrics Description API call times - Health Check roundtrip (get_all_databases Time taken to process a low-cost call made by health checks to this metastore.
 API call times - Moderate size call (get_partitions_by Time taken to process a moderate-cost call made by queries/exports/etc to this metastore.
-Data for this metric may not be nawada) ble in a less active warehouse. (due to 6 App Stop times (due to GC) Time spent in application pauses caused by garbage collection.
+Data for this metric may not be nawada) ble in a less active warehouse.
+App Stop times (due to GC) MEMORY PRESSURE Heap Usage Off-Heap Usage 1 Time spent in application pauses caused by garbage collection.
 Heap Usage Current heap memory usage.
-Off-Heap Usage Current non-heap memory usage.
+Current non-heap memory usage.